dev-arpita/freeCodeCampLearningJavaScript/instruction.md

-# Specify Only the Lower Number of Matches
+# Specify Exact Number of Matches

 You can specify the lower and upper number of patterns with quantity specifiers using curly brackets.
-Sometimes you only want to specify the lower number of patterns with no upper limit.
+Sometimes you only want a specific number of matches.

-To only specify the lower number of patterns, keep the first number followed by a comma.
+To specify a certain number of patterns, just have that one number between the curly brackets.

-For example, to match only the string hah with the letter a appearing at least 3 times, your regex would be /ha{3,}h/.
+For example, to match only the word hah with the letter a 3 times, your regex would be /ha{3}h/.

 let A4 = "haaaah";
-let A2 = "haah";
+let A3 = "haaah";
 let A100 = "h" + "a".repeat(100) + "h";
-let multipleA = /ha{3,}h/;
+let multipleHA = /ha{3}h/;
-multipleA.test(A4);
-multipleA.test(A2);
-multipleA.test(A100);
+multipleHA.test(A4);
+multipleHA.test(A3);
+multipleHA.test(A100);

-In order, the three test calls would return true, false, and true.
+In order, the three test calls would return false, true, and false.

-Change the regex haRegex to match the word Hazzah only when it has four or more letter z's.
+Change the regex timRegex to match the word Timber only when it has four letter m's.

 ## Tests

 Waiting: Your regex should use curly brackets.
-Waiting: Your regex should not match the string Hazzah
+Waiting: Your regex should not match the string Timber
-Waiting: Your regex should not match the string Hazzzah
+Waiting: Your regex should not match the string Timmber
-Waiting: Your regex should match the string Hazzzzah
-Waiting: Your regex should match the string Hazzzzzah
+Waiting: Your regex should not match the string Timmmber
-Waiting: Your regex should match the string Hazzzzzzah
+Waiting: Your regex should match the string Timmmmber
-Waiting: Your regex should match the string Hazzah with 30 z's in it.
+Waiting: Your regex should not match the string Timber with 30 m's in it.